Competitive Tendering: 7 Tips for Competing for the Cheese

 #6.
 Be on the front foot and find alternative markets

-Often it is hard to stop the invasion from your competitor in your current markets.
+Often it is hard to stop the invasion by your competitor in your current markets.

 Look at different market sectors and how you can branch into these and be the first to do so.